Breaking

 Other products tested

 If you’re on a budget under $1,000, these gaming laptops didn’t make the top pick list, but are still pretty awesome.
-The Dell G15 and Lenovo LOQ 15 both deliver reliable performance for casual gaming without emptying your wallet.
-They might not have all the bells and whistles of pricier models, but they get the job done and keep things smooth enough to enjoy your favorite games without stress.
-Not bad, right?
+The Dell G15 and Lenovo LOQ 15 are both solid picks if you want to game without spending a ton.
+They don’t come with all the fancy extras you’d see on pricier gaming laptops, but they play games just fine.

 How we test gaming laptops